erwald/elixir-changeset/README.md

 [{:insert, "d", 1}, {:delete, "b", 1}]
 ```

 The resulting indices reflect edits where *deletions are made first*, before insertions and substitutions.
-That is, indices for deletions refer to the source collection, whereas indices for insertions and substitutions refer to the latter, resulting collections.
+That is, indices for deletions refer to the source collection, whereas indices for insertions and substitutions refer to the latter, intermediate collections.

 An example will serve.
 Calling `edits/2` on "preterit" and "zeitgeist" returns the following: